 The cost of doing business can fluctuate depending on the economy, changes in your industry and even your location.
 Understanding the business environment in Florida and what you can do to grow your client base can help you continue to run a successful enterprise.
-Whether you operate a commercial real estate (CRE) company or an accounting firm, there are some exciting developments in software and technology that could help your business succeed.
+Whether you're building an accounting practice or operating a commercial real estate (CRE) company or an accounting firm, there are some exciting developments in software and technology that could help you succeed.

 As business norms change, financial reporting and commercial real estate demands are also adapting.
 For example, there are growing trends in Florida’s commercial real estate market that also carry implications for certified public accountants (CPAs).
 Trends such as: nontraditional properties that diversify holdings and meet new business needs or developers taking advantage of "opportunity zones" (areas able to receive special funding).
 These areas allow the use of opportunity funds, which are private investments certified by the United States Treasury that allocate capital toward designated census areas a.k.a opportunity zones.
 Some details of the program are still being ironed out, but investors are ready to begin using them.
 CPAs, accounting firms, and CRE companies will need to be aware of these changes and their implications for clients.
 Businesses that understand the changing landscape of these industries have opportunities to grow their client bases.